chrisadrian001/SEO_AnO/docs/class01/module1/lab4.rst

 #.
 Click ``Step 5: Get LTM Monitor`` request in the folder and click the :guilabel:`Send` button.

-The above API endpoint will return all HTTP monitors.
+    ..
+NOTE:: The above API endpoint will return all HTTP monitors.
 To return only the monitor created in step 3, you can append the specific HTTP resource to the API endpoint.   ``/mgmt/tm/ltm/monitor/Lab1.4_monitor``

 #.
 Click ``Step 6: Create LTM Pool``.
 Examine the URL and JSON :guilabel:`Body`.
 We will send a ``POST`` to the ``/mgmt/tm/ltm/pool`` endpoint.
 Click the :guilabel:`Send` button.